Typeform/embed/docs/custom-embed.md

 - User interface flow problems on mobile devices.
 - General errors that can break functionality and the user experience.

-We do not support or recommend custom embeds.
+We do not support or recommend custom embeds, but if you want to still use it, we recommend following the oembed endpoint linked in the form page.
+Also, if you have custom logic for recognizing typeform URLs, you should add support not only for `typeform.com`, but consider also `eu.typeform.com`.